klis87/redux-requests/packages/redux-saga-requests/README.md

 - `takeLatest: boolean | action => boolean`: if `true`, when a new request will be dispatched while a pending of the same type is still running, the previous one will be automatically aborted, default is `true` for `GET` requests and `false` for the rest ones, or, for GraphQL, `true` for queries and `false` for mutations
-- `getLastActionKey: action => string`: a key generator to match actions of the same type, typically you won't need to adjust it, but it might come in handy when you want some actions with the same `type` to be treated as a different one, default is `action => action.type`.

 So, for instance, you could do this:
 ```js